lhartigan15/LLO8180/index.md

 ## Welcome to Applied Statistics (LLO8180), Fall 2021

 This is a supplementary page for Professor Hartigan's section of LLO 8180 - Applied Statistics.
 Make sure you bookmark and check this page frequently for the most up-to-date files to use for live sessions and assignments.
 You should have R and RStudio installed prior to the first day of class.
 Instructions for installing/updating can be found [here](./Downloading Installing Updating R and RStudio.pdf).
+Also, we've prepared a slide deck with helpful information for navigating and setting up R, which can be found [here](./Intro to R_final.pptx).

 You can find the course syllabus [here](./llo_8180_syllabus.pdf).
 Additionally, you can find a spreadsheet with all quiz/assignment due dates for the semester [here](./Fall 2021 LLO8180 due dates.xlsx).